muazsh/MemoryManager/README.md

 # Limitations:
 - Since threads have their own stacks, this tool should be used carefully in case of multi-threaded applications, otherwise it would not be accurate.
-- The tool assumes a continuous stack memory space, which is not of C++ standard.
+- The tool assumes a continuous stack memory space, which is not of C++ standard, but for most if not all compilers the stack is a whole and not fragmented.